AI coaching can help you fight gaslighting

 What is gaslighting at work?

-The American Psychological Association defines the verb "gaslight" as “to manipulate another person into doubting his or her perceptions, experiences, or understanding of events.”
+Gaslighting at work is defined by the American Psychological Association as “to manipulate another person into doubting his or her perceptions, experiences, or understanding of events2.”

 This is the nature of gaslighting: the constant wondering, the second-guessing.
-But you’ll know it’s gaslighting when situations like this happen frequently, not just once or twice.
+But you’ll know it’s gaslighting when such situations frequently happen, not just once or twice.
+Gaslighting can be so subtle that it can make you question your own sense of reality, which makes it so damaging.

-Handling gaslighting at work can be particularly pernicious and difficult to prove because, by its very nature, it will have you doubting that what’s happening to you is true.
+Handling gaslighting at work can be particularly pernicious and difficult to prove.
+Due to its very nature, it will have you doubting that what’s happening to you is true.

 So are you being gaslighted at work?
-Many victims of gaslighting tactics fail to recognize it because they’re being manipulated to be full of self-doubt.
+Many victims of gaslighting tactics fail to recognize it because they’re being manipulated to experience self-doubt.
 But here are some signs that you may be a target of psychological manipulation:

 1. You’re constantly questioning your perception.